 The process can be used in almost any crochet or knit pattern and leaves you with surprisingly few ends to weave in.
 In the video below, we discuss exactly how to choose which yarn cakes to combine, how to deconstruct your Mandala (or other) yarn cake and how to use a simple, inexpensive kitchen scale to plan your gradients and color transitions.

 If you’re more of a reader than a watcher, scroll down a bit further for additional written notes on deconstructing yarn cakes to form gradients in your crochet or knit patterns.
 And if you’re altogether more of a write-it-down kind of learner, you can find the a written tutorial with worksheet for planning your Remix Cardigan in the ad-free, printable PDF.
 It even includes exactly how many grams of yarn you’ll need for each section of the pattern, so you can allocate your colors accordingly.
-Purchase the PDF for $2.99 here.
+Purchase the PDF here.

 How to Design Gradients with Deconstructed Mandala Yarn Cakes Video Tutorial